Hello again!

 Venice to Civitavecchia (Rome)

 36 nights Cruise on Nautica.
-Sailing from Venice, visiting Split (Croatia), Korcula (Croatia), Corfu, Katakolon (Greece), Santorini, Athens (Piraeus), Kusadasi (Turkey), Istanbul, Istanbul, Istanbul, Dikili (Turkey), Izmir (Turkey), Bodrum (Turkey), Rhodes, Antalya (Turkey), Alanya (Turkey), Limassol (Cyprus), Kos (Greece), Heraklion (Crete), Santorini, Athens (Piraeus), Dubrovnik (Croatia), Kotor (Montenegro), Bari (Italy), Valletta (Malta), La Goulette (Tunis), Trapani (Sicily), Porto Cervo (Italia), Propriano (Corsica), Monte Carlo, Portofino (Italy), Livorno (Florence/Pisa), ending in Civitavecchia (Rome).
+Sailing from Venice, visiting Split (Croatia), Korcula (Croatia), Corfu, Katakolon (Greece), MILOS, Athens (Piraeus), Kusadasi (Turkey), Istanbul, Istanbul, Istanbul, Dikili (Turkey), Izmir (Turkey), Samos (Greece), Bodrum (Turkey), Rhodes, Antalya (Turkey), Alanya (Turkey), Limassol (Cyprus), Kos (Greece), Heraklion (Crete), Santorini, Athens (Piraeus), Dubrovnik (Croatia), Kotor (Montenegro), Bari (Italy), Valletta (Malta), La Goulette (Tunis), Trapani (Sicily), Porto Cervo (Italia), Propriano (Corsica), Monte Carlo, Portofino (Italy), Livorno (Florence/Pisa), ending in Civitavecchia (Rome).

 Venice